Hillary Wildt, PsyD, LCP

 Mina believes that relationships are one of the greatest gifts in life.
 She loves to facilitate healthy relationships, whether they are romantic, family, workplace, or with oneself.
 Also, building a therapeutic relationship is very important to her.
 Mina welcomes the complexity of thoughts, grief, and feelings.
 Additionally, due to Mina’s cross-cultural experience, she sees the beauty of diversity and is comfortable working with individuals from different backgrounds.

 Mina received her undergraduate degree from Mahidol University, Faculty of Science, majoring in Biotechnology, module of Food.
-She later became interested in humanitarian work and is currently studying Clinical Mental Health Counseling at Moody Theological Seminary.
+She later became interested in humanitarian work and received her Masters Degree in Clinical Mental Health Counseling at Moody Theological Seminary.

 Juliet is a South Asian Indian (Trilingual - English/Hindi/Malayalam) currently training to be a Marriage and family therapist.
 She has worked with clients of all ages, particularly families, teens, young adults, and couples, and has developed a heart for holistic healing and growth, focusing on all parts of Individuals and their systems that interact with the struggles they may face.
 Taking on a client-centered and narrative approach, Juliet sees clients as experts and authors of their own stories to build strong foundations, relationships, and security and help them lead a more fulfilling and flourishing life.